smtl/dss-project/dss/README.txt

 5. On run, tests are first run and on successive build an installation is made

-6. Any new project directories must be added first to the makefile before doing step 4.
+6. Any new project directories must be added first to the makefile before doing step 4
-Install any new directories as outlined below:

-${INSTALL} -d ${DATA.dir}/grappelli/templates/registration

 Help files